Sue Wasserkrug, Esq. (she/her)

 Director of Mediation Department

 Sue oversees the development and delivery of all service and training programs in the Mediation Department at CORA Services.
 She leads the mediation component of the City of Philadelphia’s nationally recognized Eviction Diversion Program, which helps landlords and tenants resolve disputes outside of court.
 Sue is an attorney with many years of experience advocating on behalf of vulnerable populations in Pennsylvania, at the Homeless Advocacy Project, People’s Emergency Center, and SeniorLAW Center.
 Her legal practice focused on the areas of family law, elder law, and public benefits.
 She received a Bachelor of Arts in Anthropology from Oberlin College in Ohio, Master of Arts degrees in Journalism and in Anthropology from the University of Arizona, and a J.D. from the University of Iowa College of Law, where she received an award for her human rights work.
 Her interest in mediation stems from the limitations of the legal system that she witnessed as a practicing attorney.
-Sue also has experience as a writer, photographer, entrepreneur, and chef.
+Sue was the 2022 recipient of the Philadelphia Bar Association's "Bending the ARC" Award, recognizing Achievement, Resilience, and Courage.

 Camila Pretel (she/her)